NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 ## Overview

-This specification describes how the `biolink:publications` attribute MUST be used to report the collection of publications (broadly defined here to include any document made available for public consumption) that support a declared Edge.
+This specification describes how the `biolink:publications` attribute MUST be used by Knowledge Providers (KPs) to report
+publications (broadly defined here to include any document made available for public consumption) that support a declared Edge.

-Biolink Model describes the `biolink:publications` attribute as follows:
+The Biolink Model describes the `biolink:publications` attribute as follows:
 ```yaml
 publications:
   aliases: ["supporting publications", "supporting documents"]